themesberg/flowbite-svelte/src/routes/docs/components/modal.md

 - Use the `class` prop to overwrite `defaultClass`.
 - Use the `classBackdrop` prop to overwrite  `backdropClass`.
+- Use the `bodyClass` prop to overwrite body modal default class.

 <TableProp>
   <TableDefaultRow items={items1} rowState='hover' />